Documentation Index

 Connection The Airtable connection to use.

-URL Input the path only (/v0/meta/bases/{BASE_ID}/tables), The base URL is already included (https://api.airtable.com).
-For example, to connect to https://api.airtable.com/v0/meta/bases/{BASE_ID}/tables, only /v0/meta/bases/{BASE_ID}/tables is entered in this field.
+URL The request path only (e.g., /v0/meta/bases/{BASE_ID}/tables).
+The base URL https://api.airtable.com is already included.
+For example, to call https://api.airtable.com/v0/meta/bases/{BASE_ID}/tables, enter only /v0/meta/bases/{BASE_ID}/tables in this field.

 Method The HTTP method to use.